 |TOP SPEED||170 MPH||177 MPH||155 MPH|

-It's clear that the Lotus and Corvette Grand Sport hold a performance advantage in terms of horsepower, 0-60 times and top track speeds, but they also hold a substantial disadvantage in terms of weight.
-The Corvette is nearly 500 pounds heavier and even the Lotus, a brand known for agile sports cars, is almost 200 pounds heavier.
+It's clear the Corvette Grand Sport holds a performance advantage in terms of horsepower, 0-60 times and top track speeds, but it also holds a substantial disadvantage in terms of weight.
+The Corvette is nearly 500 pounds heavier than the Porsche Cayman.
 How do you think that extra weight is going to affect performance under hard braking or as you turn into a high-speed corner?

 The 718 Cayman and 718 Cayman S are lighter, more agile and nimble on the track, and definitely more luxuriously equipped for your day-to-day driving experience.
 Not a bad combination for a Porsche that also wins on price.